Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 ## Point Distribution

 Mission cards must allocate between 1 and 6 points across the domains: Technology, Magic, Psionics, and Divinity.
-It's important to note that no domain should exceed a maximum of 4 points on a single mission card.
-The total domain points on a card can range from 1 to 6, but individual domains should not exceed 4 points.
+It's important to note that no individual domain should exceed a maximum of 4 points on a single mission card.
+The total domain points on a card can range from 1 to 6, but individual domains should range between 0 and 4 points.

 ## CP Value